-For fiscal year 2018, Boone County's work force totaled just under 520 budgeted full-time equivalent (FTE) positions, essentially unchanged from the prior year.
+For fiscal year 2019, Boone County's work force totaled approximately 528 budgeted full-time equivalent (FTE) positions, a slight increase over the prior year.
 The overall size of Boone County's employee work force has remained stable relative to population over the last 10 years, as shown in the chart above.
 There are approximately 3 County employees for each 1,000 residents.

-Approximately 60% of the workforce is concentrated in public safety, which has grown by 75 FTE's since 2013, a result of the transfer of Joint Communications and Emergency Management activities from the City of Columbia to Boone County.
+Approximately 60% of the workforce is concentrated in public safety, which has grown significantly since 2013, a result of the transfer of joint Communications and Emergency Management activities from the City of Columbia to Boone County.